KuzneY2K/fs-journal/notes/10-vue.md

 ex <MovieCard :move="Movie"/>

-To access props inside of setup, set up needs to take in props as an argument
+To access props inside of setup, set up needs to take in props as an arguments

+Elvis operator ? keeps your code from reaching into undefined